-Can we already say that Portugal is no longer one of the European Union's bad pupils?
-Which countries are the new weak links in the eurozone from a financial point of view?
+Is it safe to say that Portugal is no longer one of the European Union's poor performers?
+Which countries are the eurozone's new weak links from a financial point of view?

 Rémi Bourgeot: Portugal has come a long way.
 It has not really been one of the Troika's "bad pupils" for several years, since it had applied the austerity cure without flinching too much in exchange for a 75 billion euro aid program.
 Portugal has even had the "luxury" of an anti-austerity coalition government since 2015, which has, at least on some expenditures, deviated from the fiscal policy that was imposed.
 The country has benefited from a chain of events that has allowed it to limit the damage.